numberoverzero/bloop/README.markdown

 announcement = Post(id=uid(), user=admin, date=arrow.now())
 ```

-There is no default value for columns not specified - `announcement.views` will not return 0 or None, but instead throw a NameError.
+There is no default value for columns not specified - `announcement.views` will not return 0 or None, but instead raise an AttributeError.

 When loading models from DynamoDB during a query or scan, models are loaded using the method specified in `Meta.bloop_init`.
 By default, this is the constructor for the model.
 In other words, `Post.Meta.bloop_init is Post`.
 Any model can override this setting with another function that takes `**kwargs` and returns a model instance.
 For more on defining a custom `Meta.bloop_init`, see Custom Object Loading.